ostrolucky/app-event-dispatcher/README.md

 In contrast to most event dispatchers, this dispatcher encourages you to shift responsibility of argument signature validation into event listener.
 You are free to dispatch directly whatever arguments your listener needs.
 Any types, any number of them.

-In most dispatchers you are forced to encapsulate all of the arguments into single argument.
+In most dispatchers you are forced to wrap all of the arguments into single argument.
 In case of Symfony event dispatcher it's event object:
 ```php
 // symfony event dispatcher